Polished & Stained Concrete

 Definition of polished Concrete: 3 types

-- Topical polished concrete is the application of a liquid applied coating to a concrete floor surface to achieve a glossy finish.
+- Topical Polished Concrete is the application of a liquid coating to a concrete floor surface in order to achieve a glossy finish.
 Durable but may require more maintenance based on traffic.